-The algorithm can then use the Candidate object in its algorithm for estimating the wall clock (and in the case of most practical implementations: adjusting a dvbcss:Clock object).
+The algorithm can then use the Candidate object in its algorithm for estimating the wall clock (and in the case of most practical implementations: adjusting a clock object).

-Here is an example of a simple naive algorithm that adjusts a TunableClock object using the most recent measurement, irrespective of influencing factors such as previous measurements or network latency (round trip time).
-It makes requests at most once per second and has a timeout on waiting for responses of half a second:
+Here is an example of a simple naive algorithm that adjusts a CorrelatedClock object using the most recent measurement, irrespective of influencing factors such as previous measurements or network latency (round trip time).
+It makes requests at most once per second and has a timeout on waiting for responses of 0.5 seconds:

+'''

 class NaiveAlgorithm(object):

-def \\init\\(self,clock):
+def init(self,clock):

-''' self.clock = clock
+self.clock = clock

 def algorithm(self):

 while True:

 candidate=(yield 0.5)

 if candidate is not None:

-candidate=candidate["ticks"]

-self.clock.adjustTicks(candidate.offset)
+self.clock.correlation = candidate.calcCorrelationFor(self.clock)

 time.sleep(1.0)

 '''